 Consider the source

 A lot of fake news comes from fake sites.
-To spot a fake site, you’ll have to go deeper than a Facebook post or a tweet.
+You’ll have to go deeper than a Facebook post or a tweet to spot a fake site.
 Investigate the sources of links by searching the news agencies online, looking at their “About” pages, and looking at who else is sharing their content.
 Some sites are much easier to spot as fake than others, but Snopes keeps a handy running list of those that have been debunked.

 Look past the headline